alindeman/upgradingtorails4/text/01_introduction.markdown

 If you find errors or have questions, please reach out to me via email at
 <rails4@andylindeman.com>.

+### Website

+To purchase additional copies of this book--or a team license--visit
+<http://upgradingtorails4.com>.
+Thank you so much for supporting my work.

 ### Cover Photo

 The cover photo is copyright [Jeramey